Artemis Temple

 Private tour Ephesus

-artemis-temple-private-tour-ephesus Private tour Ephesus - The Shrine to the Goddess ArtemisPrivate tour Ephesus - The first shrine to the Goddess Artemis was probably built around 800 B.C. on a marshy strip near the river at Ephesus.
-The Ephesus goddess Artemis, sometimes called Diana, is not...
+artemis-temple-private-tour-ephesus Private tour Ephesus - The Shrine to the Goddess ArtemisPrivate tour Ephesus - The first shrine to the Goddess Artemis was probably built around 800 B.C.
+That happened on a marshy strip near the river at Ephesus.
+The Ephesus goddess Artemis, sometimes called Diana,...

 LEAVE A REPLY